nijuyonkadesu/preemptive-impressions/homework/homelab/bootstrap.md

 # 01 - Network

 Example netplan yaml with a default gateway.
 Without default route, ipv4 networks will not work.
+`/24` - the subnet mask should match with your router.
+It tells your system which IPs are local and which ones are external that needs to be routed through the gateway

 ```yaml
 network: